Counseling Services and Outreaches Available to Students

 Click here for the National Suicide Prevention Resource Center

-Click here for the Alaska Suicide Prevention Plan of 2004
+Click here for the Alaska Suicide Prevention Plan

 What if I'm worried about someone else?

 There may be times when you have concerns abut the depressed mood or distressed feelings or behavior of someone else - perhaps a roommate, a partner, a friend, a student in one of your classes or a student with whom you come in contact through some other means.
 Counselors provide consultation for students, faculty and staff who are concerned about a student.
 Depending on the situation, we may talk with you by phone or meet in person to discuss your concerns and help you try to assess how best to respond.
 This may include providing you with ideas for referring the student for professional care.
+Please see the right hand column area that says "Help is closer than you think" for 24/7 counseling assistance.